LitzN/Life-gardens/README.md

 ### **Functionality and Responsiveness**

-I tested functionality by loading each page and checking the features detailed below work as planned.
+I tested functionality by loading each page and checking the features detailed below manually to ensure they work as planned.
 Google developer tools were used to view all pages on different viewports and assess responsive qualities.

 ### **Site wide feactures**
 * **Functionality:**<br>
-	* Navigation links: All links direct to the named page.
+	* Navigation links: All links direct to the named page when pressed.
 The background and text of the links change color when the mouse hovers over them.
 The brand name on the left changes font color on hovering and directs to the index page.
 On smaller screens the toggle button is functional.
 	* Footer links: External links to social media accounts all open in a separate tab.
+Phone link in footer calls the company number when pressed, link changes color on hovering.
 * **Responsive Design:** <br>
     * Navbar is collapsible on smaller screens, an icon leading to the links is used.